camicri/cube-get/docs/install-package.md

 And then a terminal will be launched, showing the current installation progress.
 This will automatically close when done.

 ![](_media/img60.png)

+You can check the complete installation output in `cube/cube-system/data/temp/install-log.txt`

 And yey!
 Your application is now installed!